 There is a dedicated Paid Time Off report where you can view the list of PTO Entries for a specified date range.
 It will include the name of the Administrator who added or approved the PTO:

 You can also view PTO Hours and PTO Pay with the work hours in the Time Cards and Totals reports.
 The PTO Hours and Pay columns are hidden by default, but you can make them visible in the Report settings.

-The Paid Time Off feature does not currently track balance and auto-accrual of PTO benefits for workers, but that is currently on the roadmap for around the end of 2019.
+The Paid Time Off feature does not currently track balance and auto-accrual of PTO benefits for workers, but that is currently on the roadmap for around Spring of 2020.
 This upcoming enhancement will allow you to configure the rate at which each worker accrues allowed PTO for each PTO Code.
 For example, the worker might earn 8 hours of Vacation per month, or 2 hours for every 40 hours of work, etc. Any used PTO will then be subtracted from the accrued balance.
 There will also additional options, such as "use it or lose it" policy, allowing negative balances, etc. Stay tuned!